aaartyomsss/budget-app/README.md

 9. _Most vague category - includes practically all frontend work_ Frontend personal plan - 27.5h
 10. Change password UI + Backend - 1h
 11. Code refactoring and bug fixing - 10h
-12. Deckerizing app - 6h (yes, at the time it was hard)
+12. Dockerizing app - 6h (yes, at the time it was a difficult task for me)
 13. Redis - 2h
 14. Merge of 2 user models into a single one - 1h
 15. Dockerizing and configuring ES.
 Elasticsearch query to find users by username - 2.5h